Hungary to Stop Issuing Work Visas to 3 Countries, Ghanaian Job Seekers on Alert

 Canada announces job openings, lists 9 in-demand professionals

-According to data, foreign workers constitute two per cent of the workforce; however, the services and manufacturing sectors rely on these workers to function properly.
+According to data, foreign workers constitute two per cent of the workforce, with the services and manufacturing sectors relying on these workers to function properly.

 The announcement by Hungary provides job opportunities for other nationals, including Ghanaians, to fill positions that would ordinarily have been taken by people from these three countries.